 If you own a machine you should have all the material at home with the exception of the landscape fabric.

 Landscape fabric and outdoor thread can be bought online or at most Home Improvement Stores.

 I usually buy a roll of black landscape fabric measuring 10 meters x 1 meter (roughly 3ft x 21ft).
 This black landscape fabric is the same fabric I use for weed and plant control when for example growing horseradish.

-I have found that 10 x 1 meters (roughly 3ft x 21ft) will make 10 medium sized (1 square foot) grow bags.
-The medium sized grow bags we make hold 27 litres (7 US gallons / 6 Imperial gallons)
+I have found that 10 x 1 meters (roughly 3ft x 21ft) will make 10 medium-sized (1 square foot) grow bags.
+The medium-sized grow bags we make hold 27 liters (7 US gallons / 6 Imperial gallons)

 Whatever size you buy, make sure you use all the fabric.
 Even if you make different size grow bags.

 In this guide I am using a white thread as it makes everything clearer.
 I do recommend using black thread for your brow bags as it is “invisible” and a lot more forgiving.

 Also, you can click all images below for a larger-sized image to open in a separate tab or window on your mobile or computer.

 Making grow bags at home – step by step with photos